What is gross profit?

 Where can I find gross profit?

-For example, in Apple Inc.’s most recent set of consolidated financial statements, you can find gross profit (here called “gross margin”) right below COGS (here called “total cost of sales”) on the income statement on page one:
+For example, in Apple Inc.’s consolidated financial statements, you can find gross profit (here called “gross margin”) right below COGS (here called “total cost of sales”) on the income statement on page one:

-Unlike the two other kinds of profit you’ll find on an income statement—operating profit and net profit—gross profit doesn’t include indirect costs.
-Because of this, gross profit will always be larger than operating and net profit.
+Unlike the two other kinds of profit you’ll find on an income statement—operating profit or net profit—the gross profit margin doesn’t include every business expense.
+Indirect costs like operating expenses or interest payments aren’t included in the calculation.
+Because of this, gross profit will always be larger than operating or net profit (also called net income or “the bottom line”).

 What does gross profit tell me?

-Because it only takes into account direct costs, your company’s total gross profit tells you how efficient your company is at turning raw materials, labour and other resources into sellable goods and services.
+Calculating gross profit or your company’s total gross profit margin tells you how efficient your company is at turning raw materials, labour and other resources into sellable goods and services.
+It’s a key metric for early stage business owners to identify the amount of product or services they’ll need to sell to cover their overhead costs and turn a net profit.

 The gross profit for a specific service or product line can also help you figure out the profit potential for that service or product.